Priority-Aware Shapley Value: Experimental Details in Section

-This appendix provides additional experimental details and results for the main paper.
-We present two experimental settings in which we apply PASV for data valuation and feature attribution.
-The data valuation experiments study provider-level values under the priority structure described in Section \ref{sec:data-valuation}.
-The feature attribution experiments examine how precedence constraints shape feature attributions in Section \ref{sec:feature-attribution}.

-All experiments were run on a shared computing cluster, provided by the College of Arts and Sciences at The Ohio State University.
+All experiments were run at the Unity high-performance computing cluster, provided by the College of Arts and Sciences at The Ohio State University.
 Generative AI training and sampling in Section~\ref{sec:data-valuation} used one NVIDIA V100 GPU with 32 GB VRAM per run.
 All other experiments were performed on CPU nodes with allocated resources fixed at 16 CPU cores and 32 GB RAM per run, using various Intel Xeon processors.\footnote{Jobs could be placed on different nodes depending on cluster availability, so the specific CPU model varied across runs.}